enkidevs/curriculum/security/securing-unix-the-osi-model/presentation-layer/securing-the-presentation-layer.md

 - Using a strong, unique password
 - Strict use of ports as they are designed
 - Use of a physical firewall
-- Using managed switches prevent topographical loops
-- Locks and secure enclosures